Nico Harrison: Luka Dončić trade and firing

 Together with longtime friend Rob Pelinka, Harrison engineered the February 2025 trade of Mavericks superstar Luka Dončić to the Los Angeles Lakers, considered by many as one of the most shocking trades in the history of the NBA.

 The trade received overwhelmingly negative reactions from Mavericks fans and the media, especially given that the Mavericks had just made the NBA Finals the previous season with a team built around Dončić.
 Public response to the trade included death threats directed at Harrison, as well as "Fire Nico" chants, fan-made merchandise, and social media remarks for months after.
 The Mavericks organization subsequently ejected from the arena those chanting, holding up signs, and wearing shirts of "Fire Nico", leading to increased protest.
 These chants were also heard at unrelated sports games, a St. Patrick's Day parade, and a Medieval Times dinner show.
 Additionally, fans and businesses installed billboards and murals calling for Harrison's firing.
 The continued public disapproval led to many calling Harrison "the most hated man in Dallas".

 Harrison defended his decision, stating "defense wins championships" and adding that Anthony Davis exemplified the culture the Mavericks front office was trying to create.
 Davis subsequently reaggravated an abdominal injury during his first game with the Mavericks which kept him out for a significant period.
 Similarly, Harrison's mismanagement and training staff decisions were also criticized as a cause of the disproportionate load management in the wake of the absence of Dončić on the court, leading to the season-ending injuries of Mavericks starters Kyrie Irving, Dereck Lively II, and Daniel Gafford.

 Harrison also responded, "I did know that Luka was important to the fan base.
 I didn't quite know it to what level."
 Harrison's ignorance of Dončić's success, ability, and popularity drew harsh criticism from the majority of fans, including Charles Barkley and other commentators.

-After the Dončić trade, the Mavericks would end their season in the play in against the Memphis Grizzlies.
-The Mavericks would unexpectedly get the first overall pick in the 2025 NBA Draft with a less than a 2% chance of getting the pick.
-Harrison would end up using the first overall pick to select Cooper Flagg, amidst continued chants of "Fire Nico".
+After the Dončić trade, the Mavericks ended their season by losing in the play in against the Memphis Grizzlies.
+The Mavericks unexpectedly won the first overall pick in the 2025 NBA Draft, despite having less than a 2% chance of getting the pick in the lottery.
+The Mavericks selected Cooper Flagg with the first overall pick, amidst continued chants of "Fire Nico".

 On November 11, 2025, Harrison was relieved of his duties with the Mavericks organization after a 3–8 start to the 2025–26 season.
-In an open letter to Mavericks fans, team owner Patrick Dumont stressed that "this decision was critical to moving our franchise forward in a positive direction", alluding to the backlash directed towards Harrison and the team following the Dončić trade.
+In an open letter to Mavericks fans, team owner Patrick Dumont stressed that "this decision was critical to moving our franchise forward in a positive direction", presumably alluding to the backlash directed towards Harrison and the team following the Dončić trade.